In the words of John Lennon, "Life is what happens while you're busy making other plans." And boy, oh boy, did 2020 shake up all of our plans.

 What the HubSpot Sales Enablement Report showed is that the events of 2020 created two clear categories of sellers: Those that adopted new technologies, ramped up automation, and embraced a digital sales model, and those that are now trying to course-correct in order to regain some ground in the race.

-At BEE.Inbound, we help companies like yours achieve sales and marketing alignment by introducing strategy-driven, automated processes and content optimisation.
+At BEE, we help companies like yours achieve sales and marketing alignment by introducing strategy-driven, automated processes and content optimisation.
 By generating accurate data through the use of the right-fit tools for your business, you can make smarter, more effective decisions that will propel financial growth and empower your team to sell more.
-To review your current sales enablement strategy and identify new opportunities for your company, we recommend our Inbound Sales Bootcamp.
+To review your current sales enablement strategy and identify new opportunities for your company, we recommend our Sales Enablement Service.

 Lanny Heiz | 6 May 2021